Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 During the winter it is worth going out and spend a little cold to enjoy Christmas in Rome, its cribs and its beautiful markets of Christmas crafts and typical food installed in the most important squares.
 You can take advantage and buy a nice souvenir there!
 Or if your trip coincides with the end of the year, you can also go out to watch the wonderful fireworks display and see how the Romans celebrate the New Year.

-On the other hand, February is one of the coldest months along with January, but you might want to check out the Roman Carnival, which is not as popular as the one in Venice, but it has its charm too!
+On the other hand, February is one of the coldest months next to January but you might want to check out the Roman carnival.
+It is not as popular as the one in Venice, but it has its charm too!

-If you want to know more, I recommend you to have a look at this article on what to see and do in Rome in winter.
+If you want to know more, I recommend you to take a look at this article on what to see and do in Rome in winter.

 We compare in the table the different seasons for visiting Rome